This post is also available in: Español

 The Green New Deal Needs Fusion

 LPPFusion gave a presentation, hosted by the Greater New York MENSA in May, 2019, explaining why reaching fusion is a precondition for a successful Green New Deal.
-The slides and videos are embedded below.
+The videos are embedded below.
 Slides are also available for download (PPTX, 114,445KB).

 Why Aneutronic Fusion Energy Is The Necessary Solution